nszheng/SWA/README.md

 ```

 ## Sample Output
 Output displays the input sequences, the score matrix, and the best local alignment with the alignment score.
+The following sample input and output can be found in the sample-input.txt and sample-output.txt files.
+Additional example input and output with longer sequences are contained in the Examples folder.

 ```
 ----------------------------------------------------